Generic name: oxaliplatin [ ox-AL-i-PLA-tin ]

 Oxaliplatin can cause a severe or life-threatening allergic reaction.
 Some people receiving a Eloxatin injection have had a reaction to the infusion within minutes after the medicine is injected into the vein.
 Tell your caregiver right away if you feel dizzy, short of breath, confused, sweaty, itchy, or have diarrhea, chest pain, warmth or redness in your face, or feel like you might pass out.

-Get emergency medical help if you have any signs of an allergic reaction to Eloxatin: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Eloxatin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: